seapagan/confoog/README.md

 A simple Gem to add YAML configuration files to your Ruby script / Gem.

-__*A WORK IN PROGRESS, Not really ready for production use.
-The API may be subject to changes before hitting version 1.0.0*__
+__*Note : While this Gem is fully functional, the API may be subject to changes before hitting version 1.0.0*__

-This will add a class that takes care of all your configuration needs for Ruby scripts and Gems.
+This Gem allows your Ruby scripts and Gems to save and load its settings to a configuration file in YAML format.

 ## Installation